The following post is from Katie of Kitchen Stewardship: 6 Simple Steps to a Greener Christmas

-92% of Americans now say it’s acceptable to “regift” present you don’t want.
+92% of Americans now say it’s acceptable to “regift” a present you don’t want.

-This December, try to take tiny steps to give the Earth a green and Merry Christmas while you celebrate:
+This December, try to take tiny steps to give the Earth a greener and Merry Christmas while you celebrate:

-- reduce: For a slightly more sustainable, simple, streamlined approach all year round, only buy wrapping paper that is not holiday specific.
-Beautiful bold colors and simple patterns that can be prettied up for Christmas, a birthday, wedding or baby shower with different ribbons.
+- reduce: For a slightly more sustainable, simple, streamlined approach all year round, only buy wrapping paper that is not holiday-specific.
+Beautiful bold colors and simple patterns that can be prettied up for Christmas, a birthday, wedding, or a baby shower with different ribbons.
 You buy less, store less, and it can be reused more easily.

 - reuse: Wrap presents in old maps, newspaper/comics, or reused wrapping paper or gift bags.
 Let your kids draw on packing paper or use their artwork from school (after displaying it for a requisite few weeks).
 More ideas for free eco-friendly wrapping paper.